weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 <h3 id="install-docker-for-mac">Installing Docker for Mac</h3>

-If you haven't installed Docker for Mac, please follow the installation instructions on <a href="https://docs.docker.com/docker-for-mac/" target="_blank"> Docker website </a>.
+If you haven't installed Docker for Mac, follow the installation instructions on <a href="https://docs.docker.com/docker-for-mac/" target="_blank"> Docker website </a>.

 Once it's running you will see <img alt="Docker Icon in the Mac OS menu bar" src="https://github.com/weaveworks/guides/blob/master/weave-cloud-and-docker-for-mac/docker-for-mac-menu-bar-icon.png" style="height: 1em;" /> in your menu bar.